Skip to main content

 Materials

-Materials at itslearning, the knowledge base found by the student and:
+Materials at itslearning, the knowledge base found by the student and recommended materials according to your interest, such as the following:

 Amadae, S. M., Harju, M., Jumite, R., Kortelainen, J., Laine, M., Sood, S., & Sorri, S. (2023).
 Sustainable Consumption: Political Economy of Sustainable Food.